Big Bertha (character): Fictional character biography

 Not much is known of Bertha's life before she responded to Mr. Immortal's advertisement for a hero team, the team who would become the Great Lakes Avengers.
 The G.L.A. mini-series reveals her to be a mutant.

-When not using her powers, Ashley is a proverbial "big fish in a small pond," being a famous fashion model in Milwaukee, Wisconsin, her hometown.
+When not using her powers, Ashley is a proverbial "big fish in a small pond", being a famous fashion model in Milwaukee, Wisconsin, her hometown.
 Although offers have come her way numerous times for more prospective opportunities, she has declined them all, choosing to stay in Milwaukee with the team she considers family.
+After seeing the team in public, Hawkeye and Mockingbird agree to become their mentors.

 GLA: Misassembled

-During the G.L.A. mini-series, the team took on Maelstrom who was trying to destroy the universe.
-After Dinah Soar's death, Big Bertha considered quitting the team to focus on her modeling career but decided to stay.
-She later captures Leather Boy, a rejected GLA member, who had infiltrated the team's headquarters disguised as Doctor Doom and killed Mr. Immortal and Monkey Joe, Squirrel Girl's sidekick.
-During the final battle, she tried to save Flatman from being sucked into a vortex made from the device that Maelstrom created to achieve universal destruction.
-Fortunately, it turned out that only his clothes had been sucked off and he was merely standing at an extreme angle so he wouldn't be seen naked.
-After their victory, they returned to their headquarters only to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
-After discovering that they were all mutants, the team changed their name to the Great Lakes X-Men, complete with new costumes.
+During the G.L.A. mini-series, the team battles Maelstrom, who is trying to destroy the universe.
+After Dinah Soar is killed, Big Bertha considers quitting the team to focus on her modeling career, but decides to stay.
+She later captures Leather Boy, a rejected GLA member, who had infiltrated the team's headquarters and killed Mr. Immortal and Monkey Joe.
+During a later battle with Maelstrom, Bertha tries to save Flatman from being sucked into a vortex, but he is seemingly killed.
+It turns out that only Flatman's clothes had been sucked off and that he was standing at an extreme angle so he would not be seen naked.
+After their victory, the GLA return to their headquarters, only to find that Tony Stark had sent a cease and desist notice ordering them to stop using the Avengers name.
+After discovering that they are all mutants, the team change their name to the Great Lakes X-Men, complete with new costumes.

+Great Lakes Champions

+The team participates in a charity superhero poker tournament hosted by the Thing, with Flatman winning in the final round.
+Flatman's status as champion inspires the team to rename themselves the Great Lakes Champions.
+They ignore the protests of Hercules, a former member of the Champions.